mgreenhough/PTT/Docs/PRD.md

 ## Functional Requirements
+- Emulate basic PTT functions of "traditionoal" and "remote" handpieces by:
+  - For "traditional": Learning what pin it uses to transmit and selectivly connecting it to ground when a PTT input is received from the user.
-- Emulate basic PTT functions by recoding over sampled serial commands and playing them back at the same baud rate.
+  - For "remote": Learning its TX & RX pins and then recording oversampled serial commands and playing them back at the same baud rate as recorded so as to emulate its PTT function.
 - Handle ±15 V inputs safely via op-amp conditioning
-- Visualize live input voltage and UART activity on a mobile and offline GUI
+- Visualize live input voltage and UART activity on a mobile and offline GUI using ESP32 ADC in DMA mode for high speed analog sampling.
 - Switch between user saved profiles of a number of different emulated devices
-- Use ESP32 ADC in DMA mode for high speed analog sampling
 - Use both cores of the esp32 with explicit priority hierarchy:
-  - One core to continually run inbuilt **8 channel bipolar voltage analyser and UART detector**.
+  - One core to run inbuilt **8 channel bipolar voltage analyser and UART detector**.
 See section **2** of [**Interface Specification**](Docs\InterfaceSpec.md)
   - One core to run the **GUI and PTT emulator**.
 See section **3** of [**Interface Specification**](Docs\InterfaceSpec.md)
   - **The core running the GUI and emulator has explicit priority in the event of hardware requirement conflict (MUX1)** It can however, wait for the other core to finish its main loop.
 (The other core polling whether the GUI/emulator core requires access and the start of main loop and not continuing if access is required.)
 - Provide use and productivity statistics through the GUI including but not limited to: